mhnsrdhrn/Axiom-Learning/README.md

 # Axiom-Learning

-This repository contains supporting information for the paper 'Knowledge Representation and Interactive Learning of Domain Knowledge for Human-Agent Interaction', submitted for consideration at IJCAI 2018.
+This repository contains supporting information for the paper (submission #3999) 'Knowledge Representation and Interactive Learning of Domain Knowledge for Human-Agent Interaction', submitted for consideration at IJCAI 2018.

 - The file 'Accuracy-summary-data.txt' summarizes precision and recall data for experimental trials in learning axioms.
 - The file 'Noise-Data-Full.pdf' summarizes precision and recall data for experimental trials in learning axioms with simulated actuator noise.